Ryan King (rugby league)

-Ryan King (born 28 June 1997) is an Italy international rugby league footballer who plays as a for Barrow Raiders in the Championship.
+Ryan King (born 28 June 1997) is an Italy international rugby league footballer who plays as a for semi-professional side Barrow Raiders in the Championship.

 Background

 King was born in Wollongong, New South Wales, Australia.
 He is of Italian descent.

 He played junior rugby league for Wests Illawarra Devils.

 Playing career

 Cronulla Sharks

 King joined the Cronulla-Sutherland Sharks in 2017 and played for their NRL Under-20s team.

 Whitehaven RLFC

 Ryan King played in 26 games, and scored 14 tries for Whitehaven in the 2022 RFL Championship.

 Barrow Raiders

 On 20 September 2024 he signed for Barrow Raiders in the RFL Championship on a 1-year deal.

 International career

 In 2022 King was named in the Italy squad for the 2021 Rugby League World Cup.